 - If your interest rates were cut on your major bank issued credit cards, and your payments lowered, would the new lower monthly payment allow you to save money each month in order to start building savings that you can use in an emergency instead of a credit card?

-- Do you have a dependable income and the discipline to stick to the credit counseling payment plan?
+- Do you have a dependable income and the discipline to stick to your debt consolidation payment plan?

-Answering the questions above should help you readily identify whether a credit counseling service will work for you.
+Answering the questions above should help you readily identify whether this service will work for you.

 How does credit counseling work to reduce my bills?